 How many envelopes do you want to print in five minutes?

-If you’re only printing a few at a time, a slower printer will suffice.
+A slower printer will suffice if you’re only printing a few at a time.

 But if you need to print dozens or even hundreds of envelopes in a short time, you’ll need a printer that can handle the task.